Where and When will I play / practice?

 Can I get my money back?

-The current policy of the club with respect to refunds is:
+The policy of the club with respect to refunds can be found under the Club Info tab.

 Due to the workload at the beginning of the season, refunds are usually not issued until the end of June.
-Please mail in or drop off at the office a Request for Refund Form Please allow 4-6 weeks for processing.
+All refunds must be approved by the KDSC executive at a regular executive meeting.
+Please mail in or drop off at the office a Request for Refund Form.
+Please allow 4-6 weeks for processing.
+Questions - contact our Administrator.

-I want to complain about a coach, ref., or player?
+I want to complain about a coach, referee, or player?

-The club takes all complaints very seriously but we must be careful to protect the reputation of all our coaches, refs. and players.
-You must first approach thae age level convener and make your feelings known.
-If you find this unsatisfactory then you should contact the Director for that program.
-They will bring any major issues to the Board of Directors for review.
+Firstly, all complaints must be in writing and signed.
+The club takes all complaints very seriously but we must be careful to protect the reputation of all our coaches, referees. and players.
+We will attempt to initially resolve all issues informally and casually.
 Failing that we have a discipline / complaints committee that may meet to hear your issues.

 House vs Competitive